 • Access to a digital camera or video camera for visual and audio assessment tasks.

-• GOTAFE polo shirt is required to be worn during placement (available for purchase at the induction).
+• GOTAFE polo shirt is required to be worn during placement (available for purchase at the induction) along with black shoes and black pants.

 Recommended textbooks: